wkorando/spring-kabanero-quicklab/README.md

 This builds and starts up the Docker container running the Sprinng Boot app and makes it available at the standard Spring Boot port: [http://localhost:8080](http://localhost:8080).

+###Try changing the Java source code to see the code dynamically rebuilt and redeployed!

 To stop this application run the following command:

 ```
 appsody stop
 ```

-The cloud native world demands develop learning a lot of new skills that traditionally they didn't need to care about.
+The cloud native world demands developer learn a lot of new skills that traditionally they didn't need to care about.
 Appsody helps to reduce this learning curve by helping with tasks like deploying to a kubernetes cluster.

 To deploy the application we just created to a kubernetes cluster, in this case a locally running instance of [minikube](https://github.com/kubernetes/minikube), run the following command: